reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 There is plenty to know about DynamoDB for building a good understanding for which we should refer to the [official documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html).
 We will only skim through the important concepts in this section which is essential for designing our applications.

 ### Tables, Items and Attributes
 Like all databases, **a table is the fundamental component of DynamoDB where we store our data**.
 DynamoDB tables are schemaless.
-Other than the primary key, we do not need to define any additional attributes when we create a table..
+Other than the primary key, we do not need to define any additional attributes when we create a table.

 **A table contains one or more items.
 An item is composed of attributes, which are different elements of data for a particular item**.
-For example, an item in a Customer table might have a Name attribute, an email attribute, a phone attribute, and more.
 They are similar to columns in a relational database.
 We also specify the type of the attribute that can be simple types like strings and numbers or composite types like lists, maps, or sets.

-We do not require most of the attributes for every item.
-This allows for a more flexible data model than a relational databases.
-We can store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
-This is an established design pattern called a single table design for storing multiple different entity types in a single table.

 ### Uniquely Identifying Items in a Table with Primary Key
 The primary key is used to uniquely identify each item in an Amazon DynamoDB table.
 A primary key is of two types: